|

 This creates something truly special, honest and powerful.
 It

-five talented young musicians and composers from their start in Japan.
+had been a long journey for all five talented young musicians and composers from their start in Japan.

 They first arrived in